intuit/benten/README.md

 |Transition issue  |```move BENTEN-1 to inprogress```  |
 |Cycle time for a sprint  |```cycle time of board Benten over last 2 sprints```  |
 |Velocity of a team based on a sprint  |```velocity of board Benten over last 2 sprints```  |

+**_Note:_** BenTen uses a headless user which you are going to specify in the benten properties file in the following sections to perform the jira operations.
+So some features like `assign` `move` will need the headless user to be added as admin to you projects.
+Here is how you do it [Add user as admin in Jira](https://confluence.atlassian.com/jiracoreserver073/managing-project-role-memberships-861257122.html).

 |Jenkins Feature|Command  |
 |--|--|